Z_2-vortex lattice in the ground state of the triangular Kitaev-Heisenberg model: Global phase diagram

-For $\tan \psi = -2$, the system has a ``hidden'' SO(3) symmetry that becomes apparent after a four-sublattice spin rotation~\cite{Khaliullin:2005PTP}, see \fig{fig:model}.
-The transformation preserves the form of the Hamiltonian (\ref{eq:ham}), but changes $J_h\to J_h'=-J_h$ and $J_k\to J_k'=2J_h+J_k$.
-The \aftilde point $\psi\simeq 0.6476\pi$ (where $J_h'>0$ and $J_k'=0$) was discussed in Ref.~\cite{Khaliullin:2005PTP} and more recently in Refs.~\cite{Reuther:2012vf,2012arXiv1207.2156K}: The three sublattices of the $120^\circ$ state together with the four sublattices of the transformation $\tilde{\vec{S}}\leftrightarrow \vec{S}$ give a twelve-site unit cell with generally non-coplanar spins~\footnote{Spins $\vec{S}$ are only coplanar if the plane formed by the $\tilde{S}$ is orthogonal to a NN bond}.
+At the HAF point, $\psi\!=\!0$, the minima of $\lambda_\gamma(\vec{k})$ reside at the corners of the BZ, $\pm\vec{X}\!=\!\pm\frac{1}{a}(\frac{2\pi}{3},\!\frac{2\pi}{\sqrt{3}})$, see Fig.~\ref{fig:model}(b).
+In real space, the wavevectors can be combined to give the well-known three-sublattice, coplanar $120^\circ$ state of Fig.~\ref{fig:model}(c)~\cite{PhysRev.87.290}, which is known to be stable against quantum fluctuations at zero temperature~\cite{PhysRevLett.71.1629}.
+Again, the physics is the same at the $\widetilde{\text{HAF}}$ point, $\psi\!=\!\pi-\arctan{2}$, by virtue of the duality $H_{zyx}$, but the structure of the GS manifold is much richer when drawn in the unrotated frame.
+Here, the three sublattices of the $120^\circ$ state together with the four-sublattice structure of the duality transformation give a twelve-site unit cell with generally non-coplanar spins in the unrotated frame~\footnote{Spins $\vec{S}$ are only coplanar if the plane formed by the rotated spins $\tilde{\vec{S}}$ is orthogonal to a NN bond}.
+This state has also been discussed in Refs.~[\onlinecite{Khaliullin05,Reuther:2012vf,Kargarian12}].

-The \fmtilde counter point at $\psi\simeq -0.352\pi$ has unit cells containing up to four spins, with AFM spin patterns depending on the direction chosen by the rotated spin $\tilde{\vec{S}}$.
-The FM and \fmtilde phases are quite stable against deviations from their respective (hidden) SO(3)-symmetric point, see Fig.~\ref{fig:phases}.
-As on the honeycomb lattice~\cite{Chaloupka:2010p2461}, quantum fluctuations favor a collinear AFM phase~\cite{2012arXiv1207.2156K}.